 Pulmonary valve stenosis is a problem with a valve in the heart.
-They valve is thickened or can't open fully.
-The damaged valve can:
+They valve is thickened or cannot open as wide as it should.
+This can:

-- Decrease the amount of blood that reaches the lungs.
-This can decrease the amount of blood that is available to pick up oxygen.
+- Decrease the amount of blood that reaches the lungs, which lowers the amount of blood that is available to pick up oxygen

-- Increase the amount of work on the right side of the heart to work.
+- Increase the workload of the right side of the heart

 |Heart Chambers and Valves|